nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-Student details are missing or invalid, or there is already a student with the same matriculation number.
+Student details are missing or invalid, or there is already a student with the same student ID.
   - ResiReg shows an error message.
   -  Use case starts over.